 - better hormonal balance

-Here, we’ll show you how to ensure the benefits of your Caribbean seamoss are kept at their best by showing you a no-heat way to make seamoss gel.
+We’ll show you how to ensure the benefits of your Caribbean seamoss are kept at their best by using our no-heat method to make seamoss gel.
 Once made, you can store the gel in your fridge for use within about a week, or you can freeze some in ice-cube trays so you can easily add to smoothie recipes, soups or desserts.

 Let us know how you use your Caribbean seamoss!
 And subscribe to make sure you don’t miss our other Saint Lucian recipes!
-Next up are a couple of super-healthy excellently vegan or vegetarian gelatine alternative summer jellies!
-Lol, if that’s not a mouthful, just wait till you try those jellies!
+Next up are a couple of super-healthy excellently vegan or vegetarian gelatine alternative summer jellies.
+Just wait till you try our jelly recipes – we’re sure you’ll become a seamoss fan!

 How to prepare Caribbean seamoss without heat